Same-sex marriage in Germany: Merkel governments

-Third Merkel Government (2013–2017)
+On 17 August 2010, the Constitutional Court ruled that surviving registered partners are entitled to the same inheritance tax rules as surviving spouses.
+Previously, surviving marital partners paid 7–30% inheritance tax while surviving registered partners paid 17–50%.
+On 18 February 2013, the court broadened adoption rights for registered partners.
+It ruled that a partner must be allowed to adopt the other partner's adopted child, a so-called "successive adoption", and not only a partner's biological child.
+However, the government did not bring up a vote in Parliament to change the adoption laws before it adjourned in June 2013.
+The court gave the Bundestag until 30 June 2014 to change the laws.
+On 6 June 2013, the Constitutional Court ruled that registered partners should have joint tax filing benefits equal to those of married opposite-sex couples.
+The Bundestag had to change the law retroactively.
 While the new CDU/CSU-SPD government had to allow successive adoption by June 2014 as required by the 2013 Constitutional Court ruling, the court was expected to rule in 2014 whether registered partners should be allowed to jointly adopt children as well, but dismissed the case in February 2014 on procedural grounds.
 In March 2014, the coalition government approved a bill to allow successive adoption, with discussion on whether or not to implement full adoption equality.
 The Bundesrat recommended full adoption equality, and a Bundestag committee held a hearing on the topic.
 On 22 May, the Bundestag passed the law while rejecting proposals by the Greens for full adoption equality.
 Another law to grant same-sex couples full tax equality passed unanimously in the Bundestag, finishing the required legal changes following the June 2013 court ruling.
 In October 2015, the Bundestag approved a government bill modifying a series of laws concerning registered partnerships.
 It gave registered partners the same rights as married couples in several legal areas; there were, however, no noteworthy changes.
 The bill passed the Bundesrat in November 2015.

 The ability to enter into a registered life partnership was closed off on 1 October 2017.
 No further partnerships are granted in Germany, and couples may retain their status as registered partners or convert their union into a recognized marriage.

 Partnership statistics

 The registered partnership law went into effect on 1 August 2001.
 By October 2004, 5,000 same-sex couples had registered.

-In 2007, there were 15,000 registered couples, two-thirds being male, and in 2010 there were 23,000 couples.
+In 2007, there were 15,000 registered couples, two-thirds of whom were male, and by 2010, this number had increased to 23,000 couples.
 In May 2011, 68,268 people reported being in a registered life partnership.
 As of the end of 2016, 44,000 registered partnerships had been conducted in Germany; approximately 25,000 (56.8%) were between men, while 19,000 were between women (43.2%).